The first step in shopping for auto insurance is to decide on the types

 applicable deductible, no matter who causes the accident.
 If your car is

-financed, your lender may require this coverage as well as a particular
+financed, your lender may require this coverage and also stipulate a particular

 Most policyholders have $500 deductibles, but you can select a different

 amount.
-You can save a substantial amount on your premium by choosing a larger deductible.
+You can lower your premium substantially by choosing a larger deductible.

-As Figure 1 shows, our illustrative policyholder would usually
+As this figure shows, our illustrative policyholder would usually lower

-save about 15 percent off his or her total premium by increasing the Collision
+his or her total premium by about 15 percent by increasing collision and

-much you can afford to pay out of your own pocket in the event of an accident or
+much you can afford to pay out of pocket in the event of an accident or

-loss in which you are at fault, or the other driver is unidentified.
+loss for which you are at fault, or the other driver is unidentified.
 It

-doesnt make sense to buy insurance of any kindincluding Comprehensive
+doesnt make sense to buy insurance of any kindincluding comprehensive

-that would not be catastrophic for you.
+that would not be catastrophic.
 (Insurance generally costs more than the

-companys expected payout for losses because the insurer must
+companys expected payout for losses because the insurer must charge you

 expenses, claims-handling expenses, fraud losses, and other costs.)